lunchbag/hugo-blog/content/posts/feb-weekly-3.md

 _A day later_

 **Marketing Manager:** Well, _actually_, while research shows that people love a good founder story, the type of content on this page is not expected to rank higher than any of the existing "build in public"-type articles since search intent is more geared towards long-form content as opposed to a page on a marketing landing site.
-Instead you should add snippets on the advantages in your About page and/or pricing page since there's more value there as supporting content.
+Instead you should add snippets to your About page and/or pricing page since there's more value there as supporting content and it can help boost their existing rank.

 **Me:** 🤯

 I am honestly amazed at the depth of content marketing.
-For each of my feature pages, they did very thorough research into competing pages and strategized what Lunch Money's angle should be to optimize for our Google ranking.
+For each of my feature pages, there was very thorough research into competing pages resulting in a solid strategy for Lunch Money's SEO.

-I realized that my prior content strategy was no different than throwing darts in the dark.
+I realized that my prior content plan was no different than throwing darts in the dark.
 It worked well for me in the beginning to simply have a landing page but as Lunch Money matures as a business, I now see the value in a well-thought-out content marketing strategy.

-The pieces from the writer so far have been superb and it looks like he's running through a set of tools to measure readability and rankability.
+The pieces from the writer so far have been superb and it looks like he's running his text through a set of tools to measure readability and rankability.
 Needless to say, so far I'm impressed and excited for the final result and how it affects our ranking.

 ## Customer support